alchemyplatform/docs-openapi-specs/README.md

 - OAS Components / Schemas: coming soon
 - Linting: coming soon
+- Fix paths: ref path do not allow clicking in VS Code

+**Scripts**

+- update multiple specs at once!
-- Duplication: scripts shared a lot of code (can be simplified)
+- `create` and `update` scripts share a lot of code (can be simplified)
+- `create` script remove comments

 ## Resources